 IBFAN Global Council (G5)

-IBFAN Regional Coordinators: IBFAN Africa : IBFAN Afrique : IBFAN Europe: IBFAN Latin America: IBFAN North America : IBFAN South Asia : IBFAN Southeast Asia : IBFAN East Asia : IBFAN Arab World : IBFAN GIFA
+IBFAN Regional Coordinators: IBFAN Africa : IBFAN Afrique : IBFAN Europe: IBFAN Latin America and the Caribbean : IBFAN North America : IBFAN South Asia : IBFAN Southeast Asia : IBFAN East Asia : IBFAN Arab World : IBFAN GIFA

 IBFAN Technical Offices: World Breastfeeding Trends Initiative (WBTi) : Baby Milk Action/International Campaigns Office : International Code Documentation Centre : Codex Working Group.

 [i] IBFAN is a global network of over 270 groups 160 countries that has been working with the WHO, UNICEF and governments for over 40 years to help governments bring in national legislation on the Code.
 IBFAN has monitored and reported on violations of the International Code and Resolutions and assists governments in drafting or strengthening national legislation

 The BMS CTA uses the same criteria and end date as that used by the Nutrition 4 Growth Summit.
 The Government of Japan is seeking financial and policy commitments to focus the world’s attention on SDG 2: Zero Hunger – to end all forms of malnutrition by 2030 and ensure that all people have access to safe and nutritious diets all year round.

 [iii] The WHO/UNICEF/IBFAN national implementation of the Code Status Report (2020).
 70% of countries have implemented the Code to some extent.

-[iv].
-BMS Call to Action Powerpoint makes no mention of the Code’s ban on sponsorship and conflicts of Interest.
-Slide 7 refers to the need to allow corporations to be involved in partnerships, sponsorship and education: “The controversy over BMS marketing is holding back private sector from making a more positive contribution to global nutrition challenges.
+Slide 7 The Need (contd) refers to the need to allow corporations to be involved in partnerships, sponsorship and education: “The controversy over BMS marketing is holding back private sector from making a more positive contribution to global nutrition challenges.
 Formula companies are prohibited from joining many global initiatives and partnerships.. the issue contributes to general distrust of private sector among global nutrition stakeholders.
 To further progress, the Call to Action takes an approach to directly appeal to companies to take action, supplementing advocacy, social behavior change, and consumer education.”

-[v] Nestle’s Breastmilk substitute marketing: Compliance record refers to the ATNF India Index, 2016.
+[vi] Nestle’s Breastmilk substitute marketing: Compliance record refers to the ATNF India Index, 2016.
 “With respect to BMS marketing, Nestlé India demonstrated a high level of compliance with the Indian IMS Act and the Code.”
 India ranked Joint 1st Nestlé USA Nestle FB page Nestle using ATNF reports as ‘Transparency and Accountability’ documents Danone -highlighting its top BMS company status Danone using it as an example of external evaluation Danone UK engaging HSG to launch a consumer care line and referring to ATNI as a positive thing for Danone

-[vi] Nestlé welcomes the Call to Action by WHO, UNICEF and civil society organizations “We comply with the Code and relevant resolutions of World Health Assembly (WHA) as implemented by national governments everywhere in the world, as a minimum….The Call to Action recognizes that a level playing field for all companies is essential.
+[vii] Nestlé welcomes the Call to Action by WHO, UNICEF and civil society organizations “We comply with the Code and relevant resolutions of World Health Assembly (WHA) as implemented by national governments everywhere in the world, as a minimum….The Call to Action recognizes that a level playing field for all companies is essential.
 In the absence of legislation, achieving such a level playing field will require everyone to work together, including us.
 Nestlé is committed to leading the way and encourages all stakeholders to work together to achieve this important goal”

-[x]Peter Utting: UN-Business Partnerships: Whose Agenda Counts?
-Paper presented at seminar on Partnerships for Development or Privatization of the Multilateral System?, organised by the North-South Coalition, Oslo, Norway, 8 December, 2000 http://www.unrisd.org/80256B3C005BCCF9%2F(httpAuxPages)%2FA687857BD5E36114C1256C3600434B5F%2F%24file%2Futting.pdf
+[xi]Peter Utting: UN-Business Partnerships: Whose Agenda Counts?
+Paper presented at seminar on Partnerships for Development or Privatization of the Multilateral System?, organised by the North-South Coalition, Oslo, Norway, 8.12.2000